gustavo-rosendo/rn-first-app/README.md

 # rn-first-app
-My first app using React Native.
+My first app using React Native.\n
 I've coded it following a Udemy course from Maximilian Schwarzmuller.
 It was generated using the Expo (https://expo.dev/) tool, starting with a blank template.